 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 According to Kirill Dmitriev, head of Russia’s Direct Investment Fund that bankrolled the effort, a vaccine developed by the Gamaleya research institute in Moscow may be approved in days, before scientists complete what’s called a Phase 3 study.

 That final-stage study, usually involving tens of thousands of people, is the only way to prove if an experimental vaccine is safe and really works.

 Health Minister Mikhail Murashko said members of risk groups, such as medical workers, may be offered the COVID-19 vaccine this month.

 He didn’t clarify whether they would be part of the Phase 3 study that is said to be completed after the vaccine receives conditional approval.

 Deputy Prime Minister Tatyana Golikova promised to start industrial production in September, and Murashko said mass vaccination may begin as early as October.

 Dr Anthony Fauci, the top US infectious disease specialist, questioned the fast-track approach last week.

-I do hope that the Chinese and the Russians are actually testing a vaccine before they are administering the vaccine to anyone because claims of having a vaccine ready to distribute before you do testing I think is problematic at best,” he said.
+I do hope that the Chinese and the Russians are testing a vaccine before administering it to anyone because claims of having a vaccine ready to distribute before you do testing I think is problematic at best,” he said.